Choosing the Right Rivet: 7 Common Types, Selection Logic, and Procurement Risks in Sheet Metal Assembly

 Section 3: Buyer-Focused Comparison Chart

-If you’re comparing rivet types for bulk production or automated sheet metal fastening lines, the chart below helps match technical features with real-world factory constraints.
+If you’re comparing rivet types for sheet metal assembly, the chart below helps connect joint performance with common production conditions.

 Rivet TypeJoint StrengthOne-Side AccessAuto-CompatibleSurface Finish SafeRecommended For